 Why should you care?

-I tended to use social media when I wanted time out from working, or to ‘fill in’ time when waiting for something to happen or when I was bored.
-I was about using it as a chill-out numbing mechanism but the danger turned out to be that it left me feeling drained and uninspired and it’s not a great pastime for mental health to be truthful.
+I tended to use social media when I wanted time out from working or to ‘fill in’ time when waiting for something to happen or when I was bored.
+I was about to use it as a chill-out numbing mechanism but the danger turned out to be that it left me feeling drained and uninspired and it’s not a great pastime for mental health to be truthful.
 After feeling blah for too long…

 I gave myself a talking too…